harshnisar/ml-india/_posts/2017-05-17-ml-india-interview-niraj-kumar.md

-**Niraj:** My current research areas are: (1) Exploring and enhancing the construction of domain-specific weighted knowledge graphs and dynamic ontologies, (2) Automatic taxonomy categorization, (3) Handling issues related to paraphrasing and (4) meaningful fusion of information spread in heterogeneous sources.
+**Niraj:** My current research areas are: (1) Exploring and enhancing the construction of domain-specific weighted knowledge graphs and dynamic ontologies, (2) Automatic taxonomy categorization, (3) Handling issues related to paraphrasing and (4) Meaningful fusion of information spread in heterogeneous sources.
 I am using NLP, statistical techniques, machine learning, and deep learning to solve these problems.